Community Closet helping hundreds across Harrisburg

 HARRISBURG, Pa.
-(WHTM) – Noelle Haig is a high schooler, girl scout, volunteer, and perhaps, one of Harrisburg’s biggest hero’s.
+(WHTM) – Noelle Haig is a high schooler, girl scout, volunteer, and perhaps, one of Harrisburg’s biggest heroes.

 “We wanna help people in need throughout the community,” Haig said.